About Sullivan County

 To look up sex offenders in Sullivan County, Tennessee, you can use the Tennessee Sex Offender Registry.
 This registry is maintained by the Tennessee Bureau of Investigation and provides detailed information about registered sex offenders in the state.
 You can search the registry online by name, location, or proximity to a specific address in Sullivan County.

 You can register to vote in Sullivan County through the Sullivan County Election Commission at 3411 Highway 126, Suite 25, Blountville, or online at GoVoteTN.gov.
 Tennessee requires voter registration at least 30 days before an election to be eligible to vote in that election.
-You must be a U.S. citizen, Tennessee resident, and at least 18 years old by election day.
+You must be a U.S. Citizen, Tennessee resident, and at least 18 years old by election day.
 Absentee ballots are available for voters who meet specific eligibility criteria including age 60+, illness, student status, or military service.

 Property records in Sullivan County are maintained by the Register of Deeds office at 3411 Highway 126, Suite 1, Blountville, and can be searched online for free through the county's website.
 The online system allows searches by owner name, parcel number, or instrument type, and provides access to recorded deeds, mortgages, liens, and plat maps.
-The Sullivan County Assessor of Property also offers a free GIS mapping tool at 3411 Highway 126, Suite 21, showing property boundaries, assessed values, and tax information.
+The Sullivan Property Assessor of Property also offers a free GIS mapping tool at 3411 Highway 126, Suite 21, showing property boundaries, assessed values, and tax information.
 Certified copies of documents can be requested in person, by mail, or online for a nominal fee.

 Birth and death certificates can be obtained through the Sullivan County Clerk's office at the Sullivan County Courthouse, 3411 Highway 126, Blountville, or through the Tennessee Department of Health, Office of Vital Records at (615) 741-1763.
 Birth certificates cost $15 for the first copy, and death certificates cost $15 for the first copy and $7 for additional copies.
 Processing times range from immediate service for walk-in requests with proper ID to 4-6 weeks for mail requests.
 Online ordering is available through VitalChek at vitalchek.com with additional convenience fees.